The Sky's the Limit!

 Safety Protocols and FAQs

-And please check here for things to take into account when visiting: safety protocols, do’s and don’ts, what to wear, what you can expect, including our COVID policy.
+And please check here for things to take into account when visiting: safety protocols, do’s and don’ts, what to wear, and what you can expect.
+Please be advised that some locations, such as the dome, are tight spaces where social distancing is not possible.

 back to top